Morwenn/cpp-sort/doc/sorters.md

 Implements a [merge sort](https://en.wikipedia.org/wiki/Merge_sort).

     Best        Average     Worst       Memory      Stable      Iterators
-    n log n     n log n     n log n     n           Yes         Forward
+    n log n     n log n     n log n     n           Yes         Bidirectional n log n     n log n     n²          n           Yes         Forward

-**Note:** the complexity is out-of-date and needs to be rethought for forward iterators.
+**Note:** the worst-case complexity of n² for forward iterators may only be reached when no additional memory can be allocated.
+That means that the sort won't ever have the worst-case memory *and* the worst-case complexity at the same time.

 ### `pdq_sorter`